Get in touch with us now

 In addition to protecting third party property from structural damage, the cover extends to include damage to areas of the policyholder’s own property not being worked on.

-What is a JCT contract?
+What is a Joint Contract Tribunal contract?

 There are various forms of this contract:

 • JCT Homeowner – the most basic form.
-Suitable for small, straightforward projects
+Suitable for small, straightforward projects.

-• JCT Minor Building Works – Suitable for larger projects, but where the works remain relatively straightforward
+• JCT Minor Building Works – Suitable for larger projects, but where the works remain relatively straightforward.

-• JCT Intermediate – for larger, more complex projects
+• JCT Intermediate – for larger, more complex projects.

 • JCT Standard – able to cope with massive developments.
-Rarely used on all but the largest of domestic projects
+Rarely used on all but the largest of domestic projects.

 What if I get the cost of the project wrong on my quote?

 A policy does include automatic uplift under both the buildings and works heads of cover.
-If the disclosure of sums insured at inception can be shown to have been reasonably and fairly estimated, then the policyholder will benefit from this protection in the event of a claim – if it transpires that the sums insured have been accidentally understated.
+If the disclosure of sums insured at inception can be shown to have been reasonably and fairly estimated, then the policyholder will benefit from this protection in the event of a claim – if the sums insured have been accidentally understated.

 What happens if my project overruns?